KetanMangidkar/cointab_authenticate/README.md

 ## Documentation for API?

-## For start the server go to backend folder and run command "num start",
+## For start the server go to backend folder and run command "npm start",

 ## Register
 - Method : POST